Edaochi Medical

 Does Edaochi offer multi-lumen CVC and private label (OEM)?

 Yes.
-The standard kit is single lumen (16G/20 cm), and double and triple lumen configurations are made on request.
-Edaochi Medical supplies the complete Seldinger-method kit with quality documentation (ISO 13485) for device registration, low minimum order, samples for evaluation and private-label (OEM) packaging for distributors.
-A box-price and MOQ quote is delivered on WhatsApp in under 24 hours.
+The standard kit is single lumen (16G/20 cm), and double and triple lumen are made on request.
+We supply the complete Seldinger kit with the quality documentation (ISO 13485) for registration, a low minimum order, samples to evaluate and private-label packaging for distributors.
+Message us on WhatsApp with the configuration and quantities and we'll get you a box price.

 ← Back to blog